draenan/rmit-vagrant-build/README.md

 Currently if a box is destroyed via `vagrant destroy` without first running `vagrant ssh -- sudo ./satellite-deregister` you will need to manually remove the box from Satellite.

-An additional build target for Fedora (`build-fedora27`) has been added.
-This is mostly based off the RHEL 7 build, with the exception of not registering with Satellite.
+Additional build targets for Fedora have been added.
+These are mostly based off the RHEL 7 build, with the exception of not registering with Satellite.
 Setting of the hostname is per the RHEL boxes.